Get our weekly newsletter that 305K+ startup teams read

 All of this progress wouldn’t be possible without a founding team that had the experience and ability to execute on this massive mission.

-Centivax has that in CEO and co-founder Dr. Jacob Glanville, one of the world’s leading experts on universal vaccines.
-He built and sold his first company Distributed Bio from founding in March of 2012 to a $104M sale to Charles River Laboratories in December of 2020.
+Centivax has that in CEO and co-founder Dr. Jacob Glanville, one of the world’s leading experts on universal vaccines, and a seasoned entrepreneur.

 Centivax Founders - NFX